Eldritch-HPL/Interactive_English_Dictionary/README.md

-# Interactive_English_Dictionary_SQL
+# Interactive_English_Dictionary
-An interactive dictionary using MySQL from a Udemy Python Megaproject course
+An interactive dictionary from a Udemy Python Megaproject course